Tofuwang45/Rescue_Pupper/README.md

 ```

 The controller will:
-1. Monitor the `saved_images/` folder for thermal images
+1. Monitor the `saved_images/` folder for thermal images from the Node.js client
 2. Identify the hottest region in each frame
 3. Rotate to center the heat source
 4. Navigate forward while avoiding obstacles